opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.3	CatchmentAggregate
 The HY_CatchmentAggregate class specializes the HY_Catchment class with respect to a set of dendritic catchments, arranged in an encompassing catchment at the next upper hierarchy level without any spatial overlap.
 This allows to describe multiple inflows into a catchment aggregate through several hydrologically discrete sub-catchments having a single inflow, and contributing to the common outflow of the catchment aggregate.

 A catchment aggregate may be part of a containing catchment at the next higher hierarchy level, which consists of many of those neighbouring catchments.
-This does not necessarily implies a series of containing catchments, but alloww a jumping to the 'highest' upper-level system as typically used for reporting purposes.
+This does not necessarily implies a series of containing catchments, but allows jumping to the 'highest' upper-level system as typically used for reporting purposes.
 The HY_CatchmentAggregate class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries two properties: *exorheicDrainage* and *endorheicDrainage*.

 The **exorheicDrainage** association references an exorheic drained catchment.
 The **endorheicDrainage** association references an endorheic drained catchment, temporarily connected to the enveloping aggregate.
-If required, these asscoations shall be used to identify the aggregated parts permanently or temporarily interacting with other catchments joined in the envompassing aggregate.
+If required, these asscoations shall be used to identify the aggregated parts permanently or temporarily interacting with other catchments joined in the encompassing aggregate.

 | **Requirements Class** | [/req/hy_catchment/catchmentaggregate] (/req/hy_catchment/catchmentaggregate) |
 | --- | --- |